maniaplanet/documentation/creation/maniascript/libraries/library-manialink.md

 }
 {% endhighlight %}

 The function takes one more parameter than `LibManialink_Anim()`.
 The first parameter is still the element and the properties we want to animate.
-Then we have time at which the animation will start.
+Then we have the time at which the animation will start.
 Finally we have the duration of the animation and the easing method.

 And now let's see what we could do by combining them all together :
 {% highlight xml %}